 The HP Spectre x360 15’s display, on the other hand, is “just” very good; not quite at the level of some of its peers, and below that of the Surface Book.
 It’s a 15.6-inch 4K UHD display at 3,840 x 2,160 resolution and the more typical 16:9 widescreen aspect ratio.
-That makes it great for watching movies and TV and its sheer size means that you can snap two usable windows side by side in Windows 10 and get some work done.
+That makes it great for watching movies and TV and its sheer size means that you can snap two usable windows side by side in

 By our testing, brightness comes in at 315 lux with a decent contrast ratio of 720:1 at full brightness.
 Average color difference is 1.95, a good score but a bit higher than the better displays we’ve tested lately.
 Gamma is also perfect at 2.2, and color gamut is 95 percent of sRGB and 74 percent of Adobe RGB.
 A few years ago, this display would have been at the top of the heap.
 This year, it’s just average for its class, though its 4K resolution results in excellent image clarity.